Watson Glaser Test

 What is the Watson Glaser Test?

-The Watson Glaser test is an aptitude assessment used by law practices.
+The Watson Glaser test is an aptitude assessment used by law practices to test critical thinking ability among other skills.

-Firms use the Watson Glaser critical thinking test to shortlist candidates for trainee roles and vacation schemes because it tests for skills required for a career in law.
+One of several types of psychometric tests, the Watson Glaser critical thinking test is used by firms to shortlist candidates for trainee roles and vacation schemes.
+This is because it tests for skills required for a career in law.

 The Watson Glaser tests a candidate’s ability to: